chrisbuildsonline/LeadReplies/server/README.md

 ## 🚀 What It Does

-1. **Scrapes Reddit** - Uses efficient search queries to find posts across multiple subreddits
+1. **Scrapes Reddit** - Uses efficient keyword-based search queries to find relevant posts
 2. **AI Analysis** - Claude analyzes each post and assigns a probability score (0-100%)
 3. **Database Storage** - Stores leads with full metadata and AI analysis
 4. **Hourly Schedule** - Automatically runs every hour to find new opportunities